(Revised September 2015)

 Did he really Intend To Trade With Indians?

 The next step would have been for Becknell to advertise for participants in the venture.
 This is what Becknell did.
 He placed an ad in the “Missouri Intelligencer” asking for interested individuals to join in his expedition.
 However some confusion, by historians, has resulted from this ad.
 Becknell did not specify just where he was going and only mentioned trading for horses and mules “in the west”.
 The assumption, by some historians since then, is that he wanted to trade with the Plains Indians but somehow wound up in Santa Fe.
 However, in the “Journals” Becknell states that he was quite happy not to have met any Indians on his first trip (”…seen no Indians…the absence…will be of no regret”).
 So trading with Indians, it can be deduced, was not his goal but Santa Fe was.
 Perhaps lending credence to this deduction is the fact that Becknell mentioned trading for mules.
 Except for a few captured mules Indians did not have access to mules at that point.
 The most persuasive evidence is the fact that Becknell’s sole purpose for his first trip was to obtain silver coins.
 Only the Spanish in Santa Fe could be expected to have those coins.

 Why the deception?

 Response to Becknell’s ad was enthusiastic (approximately 75 men met with Becknell to plan the trip) but when it became September 1,1821, the day to depart, only five other men showed-up with trade goods and with the pack- horses required to transport those goods.

-Zeke Williams had most likely warned Becknell about the need to have a large body of well armed men to protect against Indians attacking or their extracting large bribes for passing through their territory.
-But Becknell was possibly committed, at least in part, because he was still angry about his having been in jail or sued and the resultant blight upon his good name.
-And it is known that Becknell was described as “stubborn”.
+Zeke Williams had most likely warned Becknell about the need to keep his destination secret as well as to have a large body of well armed men to protect against Indians attacking or their extracting large bribes for passing through their territory.